lukasoppermann/html5sortable/README.md

 ## AngularJS usage

+**HELP WANTED:** If you know angular and want to help get this package up to date and cleaned up, please contact me ([lukasoppermann](https://github.com/lukasoppermann)) or start submitting PRs.

 Make your app use the `htmlSortable` module.
 Assign html sortable options to the `html-sortable` tag, specify an ng-model and, optionally, specify a callback using `html-sortable-callback`.
 ``` javascript
 $scope.sortableOptions = {